 We're researching how literature provides insight and understanding into the lives of other individuals, communities and cultures.
-Explore our english literature research.

 We're understanding our society through the study of experiences, culture, values and activities of people throughout history.
-Explore our history research.

 Politics and international relations

 We're exploring pressing issues in politics and international relations and working with organisations, governments and individuals to find solutions.
-Explore our politics and international relations research.

 We're exploring international relations, history, politics, economies, cultures, languages and geography across specific regions.
 Explore our area studies research.